GetDKAN/dkan-tools/README.md

 ```

 This will keep files downloaded during the make phase, as well as any changes
 made to them.
-But any databose will be removed and all content lost.
+But any database will be removed and all content lost.

 ## Adding DKAN to an existing Drupal Site